German Pilots Reach First Wage Agreement With Ryanair

 The collective agreements made clear that German law applies to employment relationships and included provisions to cushion the hit any possible base closures or reductions may cause, VC said in a statement.

-Ryanair's said the agreement will cover all directly employed pilots in Germany until March 2023.
+Ryanair said that the agreement will cover all directly employed pilots in Germany until March 2023.

 While widespread strikes over pay and conditions a year ago forced Ryanair to cancel hundreds of flights, the first series of strikes since then in Britain, Spain and Portugal has caused minimal disruption in recent weeks.